European Track Championships 2017: Britain's Elinor Barker and Ellie Dickinson win madison gold

 Perhaps the most confusing track cycling event to follow, the madison - named after Madison Square Garden in New York, where the event was first held - is similar to the points race but with teams of two riders.

-Women compete over 30km (120 laps) and intermediate sprints are held every 10 laps, with five points for the winner followed by three, two and one for the next three over the line.
+Women compete over 30km (120 laps) and the men race 50km (200 laps).
+Intermediate sprints are held every 10 laps, with five points for the winner followed by three, two and one for the next three over the line.

 These points are doubled for the final sprint at the end of the race.
 Teams can also earn 20 points by gaining a lap on the main bunch.